codio-content/ThinkDS/codio-student-unit-excludes/book-structure/generate/.guides/content/boolean-search-exercise-13.md

 You can run `WikiSearchTest` without using Jedis because it doesn't depend on the index in your Redis database.
 But if you want to run a query against your index, you have to provide a file with information about your Redis server.
 See Section 14.3 for details.

+{Run! | terminal}(cd code && javac JedisIndex.java JedisMaker.java WikiFetcher.java WikiSearch.java && java -cp lib/*:.
+WikiSearch && cd ../ )

-Run `ant JedisMaker` to make sure it is configured to connect to your Redis server.
-Then run `WikiSearch`, which prints results from three queries:
+Use the button above to run WikiSearch, which prints results from three queries: